 Winter weather in Colorado can be an inconvenience but more than that it can be deadly.
 Emergency preparedness for major winter storms – as well as for other types of severe weather – is an important part of living in a state where conditions can change wildly from one moment to the next.

-To help raise awareness of the need to be prepared for these occasions, Governor John Hickenlooper has proclaimed the week of October 21st to October 27th Winter Weather Preparedness Week in Colorado.
+To help raise awareness of the need to be prepared for these occasions, the week of October 16th to October 22nd has been proclaimed Winter Weather Preparedness Week in Colorado.

 The National Weather Service will be issuing Public Information Statements each day this week to highlight the dangers of winter weather and how best to be prepared.
 ThorntonWeather.com will be posting these important messages here to help you be prepared.
 Please take the time to read and heed these messages – your life and the lives of your loved ones could depend on it.

 - Stay up to date with Thornton’s weather: ‘Like’ us on Facebook, follow us on Twitter and add us to your Google+ circles